AidoP/blog/_posts/2020-01-02-software-rasteriser-vectors.md

 And so on...
 Please keep in mind that [floats cannot be compared](https://bitbashing.io/comparing-floats.html) using `==` without the sky falling down which is why I've taken the same approach as the Rust stdlib team in ensuring they are close enough, or in other words, the difference between the result and the expected value is minimal.
 If you use `$ cargo test` now it should display something like
 ![cargo test results](/blog/assets/cargo_test_success.png)

 The vector structure is still not very useful without the basic math operators implemented.
 They can be imported from `std::ops`.
 Useful operations include addition, subtraction, multiplication and division by a scalar value (a single float).
 Only addition and subtraction should be defined for the other operand being a vector which we will discuss in a moment.
-Doc-comments will not apply for implementing traits but tests can still be written in the same way.
+Doc-comments will not apply for implementing traits but tests can still be written in the same way if you want to be very thorough.

 At the top of `maths.rs` add